Resolutions on the Environment

 2001: Resolution on Energy and the Environment

-View a comprehensive summary of the resolutions that the Rabbinical Assembly has passed with regards to matters of the environment.
+View a comprehensive summary of the environmental resolutions that the Rabbinical Assembly has passed.

 - At the national level, the RA has called for:

 - Members to adopt the Green Covenant, a pledge to reduce member institutions’ carbon footprint;

 - Passage of domestic legislation that would promote environmental health such as enhancing clean air standards, reducing toxic waste, regulating hazardous materials, strengthening emissions and CAFE (fuel economy) standards, protecting endangered species, and testing products for compliance with environmental regulations before they are brought to market;

 - Growing, producing and manufacturing food and food products in a way that protects the earth;